 Karate tournaments.
 They’re crazy, right?
 I mean isn’t that where you go to get crane-kicked in the face or swept in the leg?
 You leave battered and bruised and then head off to Okinawa to fight to the death…

-You’re not Daniel San, and CMAA tournaments aren’t brutal.
+You’re not Daniel San, and tournaments aren’t brutal.
 They’re a super exciting, super social, high-octane blast of karate fun.
-And that’s true if you’re a 5th-dan black belt or if you’re just coming onto the karate scene.
+And that’s true if you’re a 5th-dan Black Belt or if you’re just coming onto the karate scene.
 Tournaments are for everyone.

 Here are three reasons why, as a white or gold belt (or parent of one!), you should look forward to your first tournament experience: